instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-01.md

 ## Our sample code

-This tutorial is going to build something with slightly fewer moving parts.
+This tutorial is going to build something with slightly fewer moving parts, but we'll cover a lot of the same ground.

 * Source code for the final project is available on GitHub: [instantiator/sample-lambda-function](https://github.com/instantiator/sample-lambda-function)